CodeWorld-Ninja/CodeWorld-Ninja/README.md

 ### About Me

 - 📊 Self-taught Software Engineer since the age of 16.
-- ⚡️ Currently contributing to multiple freelance projects.
+- ⚡️ Currently contributing to multiple big projects.
 - 👨‍💻 Really enjoy collaborating on `open source` projects.
 - ✈️ Fun Fact: Love to travel.